-I am an Associate Professor in political science (MCF-HDR) at the University of Paris Nanterre and a researcher at the Institute for Social Sciences of Politics (ISP).
+I am Full Professor of political science at the University of Paris Nanterre and a researcher at the Institute for Social Sciences of Politics (ISP) – a CNRS research center.

 Beyond my daytime job, I am on the editorial board of Cultures & Conflits, an International Political Sociology journal published in Paris.